trevismd/permutations-stats/README.md

 Exact testing (all permutations) and approximate method (simulation) are available.

-Two functions for bootstrapping-based confidence intervals calculations for mean and median are also implemented (not documented yet).
+Functions for bootstrapping-based confidence intervals calculations for mean, median and std are also implemented (not documented yet).

 ## Why this package ?
 This work aims to provide fast permutation-based statistical tests in Python.